-dismantling and industrial solar panels at the end of their useful reconditioning of the primary life. components of wind turbines, recovery of certain raw materials Lastly, Audeca has recovered the office and recycling of materials composed furniture after the move to the new of glass fibres and non-reusable building, through the SURUS initiative, resins. by selling all types of materials and equipment.
-This exercise has been The subsidiary Atersa has improved undertaken with elements that are no the efficiency of photovoltaic panels longer in use on the construction sites. marketed.
-Here, efficiency means the with a view to finding a second life for amount of Watts used in a solar panel them through other companies.
+Lastly, Audeca has recovered the office furniture after the move to the new building, through the SURUS initiative, by selling all types of materials and equipment.
+This exercise has been undertaken with elements that are no longer in use on the construction sites, with a view to finding a second life for them through other companies.